goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 5.15.
 Set `NODE_ENV=production`

-**TL;DR:** Set the environment variable `NODE_ENV` to ‘production’ or ‘development’ to flag whether production optimizations should get activated – some npm packages determine the current environment and optimize their code for production
+**אמ;לק:** Set the environment variable `NODE_ENV` to ‘production’ or ‘development’ to flag whether production optimizations should get activated – some npm packages determine the current environment and optimize their code for production

 **Otherwise:** Omitting this simple property might greatly degrade performance when dealing with some specific libraries like Express server-side rendering